jfrog/trainings/course-4/lab-3/README.md

 ## JFrog Advanced Security capabilities

-Enable Contextual analysis on a docker repository
-If you enable it on an already indexed repository, you'll have to enable the contextual analysis on demand per artifact.
+Enable Contextual analysis on a docker repository (Administration -> Xray Settings -> Indexed Resources -> Configure) If you enable it on an already indexed repository, you'll have to enable the contextual analysis on demand per artifact.

 ## OPTIONAL - Configure the IDE plugin